davekinkead/thesis/paper.coffee.md

     width   = window.innerWidth - 25 || 600

-This is where we argue things out....

-Let's make the simulation conditional on a global `running` value so we can turn it on and off.
+We will be running multiple simulations in the browser so will need a way of rendering them graphically.
+Here we create a method for building a canvas and adding click events.
+When a simulation is clicked, the interval runner starts and fires every 1000 milliseconds.

     display = (id, params) ->
       runner = false
-      sim = new Simulation {}
+      sim = new Simulation params
       canvas = d3.select("##{id}")
         .append("svg:svg")
         .attr("height", height)